menu

 In addition, Charlotte is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Charlotte is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Charlotte is a great place for families with children to consider.
+First of all, many other families with children live here, making Charlotte a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Charlotte has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Charlotte’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Charlotte doesn't have a public transportation system that people use for their commute.